 Power of attorney – If you have power of attorney related to the home, you’ll want to find your copy of these documents as they serve as proof that you are the one who can sign any documents pertaining to the listing or sale of the home.
 We see these often here in San Antonio because of the military, where the spouse is deployed, leaving the other spouse to sign for the military member.
 These also apply to you if you are an executor of an estate.

 Inspections and insurance claims – If you’ve had any inspections on the home or made a claim on your homeowners insurance, you’ll want to have those handy as well.
 These will help document any issues with the home and what you’ve done to rectify them.
+Those who noticed roofing issues in their properties may hire local roofers to handle and complete the repairs before listing the property for sale.
+If your furnace needs to be serviced, find a reliable furnace repair technician to make sure the furnace will pass the inspection.

 Invoices, receipts, and upgrades – If you’ve done any work on the home, dig up those receipts and invoices so that you’ll be able to document the work and the money you put into it.
 You rarely get a dollar for dollar return on the investment for upgrades and remodeling, but it will go a long way to help justify your asking price.